Summary

 Technologies Used

-n8n Side: Community node with TypeScript 5+, Node.js 18+
+n8n side: a community node built with TypeScript 5+ and Node.js 18+

-Documentation: Comprehensive guides, video tutorials, API reference
+Documentation: comprehensive guides, video tutorials and an API reference

 Example: University with Multiple TYPO3 Instances

-Automated workflows: 3 main processes (Event management, HR management, Publications)
+Automated workflows: 3 main processes (event management, HR management, publications)

-Monetary value: 936 hours × 42 EUR = 39,312 EUR annually
+Monetary value: 936 hours × 42 EUR = 39,312 EUR a year

-Amortisation: After 3.4 years
+Payback: after 3.4 years

 5-year benefit: 196,560 EUR − 132,000 EUR = +64,560 EUR profit